CEOS-ARD - Optical - Surface Temperature

 Notes:

-Identifier: src.example
+Identifier: meta.metadata-machine-readability-st

 Threshold requirements: